Posted: July 28, 2016

 Photo: So Seychelles/Flickr

 As I have established, almost half of Seychelles is classified as protected areas and volunteers help play a critical role in preserving these areas and protecting the country’s unique biodiversity.
 Anyone interested in conservation, be it marine conservation or wildlife conservation, will appreciate the opportunities Seychelles has to offer.
-When you join an insightful volunteer expedition you can gain valuable experience as you assist with:
+You can gain valuable experience as you assist with:

 • Marine species research